Blazor DateRange Picker Component Overview

 1. Use the TelerikDateRangePicker tag to add the component to your razor page.

-2. Bind its StartValue and EndValue parameters to DateTime objects
+2. Bind its StartValue and EndValue parameters to DateTime objects.

-Basic Date Range Picker with custom format, min and max
+Basic Date Range Picker with custom format, min and max and reverse range

 @StartValue?.ToString("dd MMM yyyy")